pixiephreak/GWCB_friend/questions.md

-8. If an individual lives in poverty, it's because: s/he's lazy. of a complex web of circumstances, some of which are in her control and some of which aren't. the American Dream of social mobility is a lie.
+8. If an individual lives in poverty, it's because: s/he's lazy. of a complex web of circumstances, some of which are in her control and some of which aren't. the American Dream of social mobility is a fallacy.
 None of the above come close to describing my views.

 9. Labor Unions: